 Moving to Buenos Aires

-Along with cities such as Brussels, Chicago, Kuala Lumpur, Madrid, Moscow, Mumbai, Seoul and Toronto, Buenos Aires is ranked by the Globalization and World Cities Research Network as an Alpha City, based on its cultural, economic, infra-structural and political characteristics.
+Along with cities such as Vienna, Istanbul and Jakarta, Buenos Aires is ranked by the Globalization and World Cities Research Network as an Alpha City, based on its cultural, economic, infrastructural and political characteristics.

-Expats moving to Buenos Aires can expect the same civic services available to any metropolitan area in Western Europe or the United States.
-This includes an efficient and easy to use public transportation system, free healthcare for anyone, regardless of immigration or tourist status, and free higher education at the undergraduate level.
+New arrivals in Buenos Aires can expect the same civic services available to any metropolitan area in Western Europe or the United States.
+This includes an efficient and easy to use public transportation system, free healthcare for anyone (regardless of immigration or tourist status) and free higher education at undergraduate level.

 Most important for foreigners considering moving abroad, Buenos Aires offers an amazingly rich and varied culture in a city where the local population is open to expats.
-Known as a crossroads of diverse backgrounds, ethnicity, history and people; the metropolis is home to one of the most viable and productive design industries in Latin America and was named the first UNESCO City of Design on 24 August 2005 by the United Nations Educational, Scientific and Cultural Association.
+Known as a crossroads of diverse backgrounds, ethnicity, history and people, the metropolis is home to one of the most viable and productive design industries in Latin America and was named the first UNESCO City of Design in 2005 by the United Nations Educational, Scientific and Cultural Association.

 Buenos Aires is a city whose social life is geared towards the later hours, with dinner commonly taken after 10pm.
-Theatre performances usually start around 9pm and the last movie typically begins after midnight.
-The locals love to party and alcohol does not necessarily play a vital role in night life.
-Clubs usually do not begin to fill up until 2 or 3am and it's common for locals to be out dancing until 6am and then head to work at 8am.
+Theatre performances usually start around 9pm and the last movie screening of the day typically begins after midnight.
+The locals love to party but alcohol does not necessarily play a vital role in night life.
+Clubs usually do not begin to fill up until 2am and it's common for locals to be out dancing until 6am and then head to work at 8am.

 Overall, Buenos Aires is a city that offers expats a high quality of life at a greatly discounted price compared to Europe or the United States.